alphagov/govuk-rfcs/rfc-055-content-history.md

 The list of action types will be a superset of all those supported by the publishing apps, and no extra validation will be carried out to ensure that the action makes sense given the current state; at this point we are only recording history, we are not providing workflow or a state machine.

-The `change_history`&nbsp;element will be removed from the publisher schemas; Specialist Publisher and Whitehall will stop building up this history themselves, and instead just send the current public change note.
+&nbsp;element will be removed from the publisher schemas; Specialist Publisher and Whitehall will stop building up this history themselves, and instead just send the current public change note.
 The downstream presenters will be modified to assemble the public content history from the list of major version publishing actions.

 Whitehall (and Publisher once we start migrating it) will also need to start sending data specifically for those actions that do not result from existing commands - eg add note/remark, send for fact check, etc. This will probably need to be on a new&nbsp;`action` endpoint; we might later decide to split these out into separate endpoints when we start implementing the workflow itself, but it will be helpful to start storing the data now.